 The Mids appear strong at this outside linebacker position also.
 Nicholas Straw (So) finished the year as the starter.
 He did pretty well too.
 Straw had a knack for getting to the opposing quarterback, picking up a sack and notching 4 QB Hurries (pressure sufficient enough to force an incomplete pass) to go along with 40 tackles.

-John Kelly III (So) also saw action at Raider this past season.
-He appeared in seven games and looks to push his classmate Straw for playing time.
+John Kelly III (Jr) also saw action at Raider this past season.
+He appeared in seven games and looks to push Straw for playing time.

 Okay, we’re more than half way through.
 Only four more positions to go in our 2021 Navy defense preview.